As some of

 Skvoznyak strikes again

-Russians really do fear the skvoznyak.
+Russians fear the skvoznyak.
 Most of the

-time the windows are kept closed, especially in our office, for fear of ,
+time the windows are kept closed, especially in our office, for fear of,

 basically, the air.
 If you open the window for too long, illness will ensue.
-A a lot of illnesses are
+A lot of illnesses are

-even have a verb (got to love the richness of the Russian language) продуть meaning ‘to get a chill’, i.e. get
+Russians have a verb (got to love the richness of the Russian language) продуть meaning ‘to get a chill’, i.e. get

 Now I

-no doctor house or anything, but I’m pretty sure breeze doesn’t cause heart
+Now, I'm no doctor house or anything, but I'm pretty sure breeze doesn't cause heart

 attacks.

-House and his rapist eyes concur
+House's rapist eyes concur

 So, in a